Western Balkans Regulation: Hiring to Germany

 1

-A signed employment contract or binding job offer specifying the role, salary, and working conditions.
+A signed employment contract or binding offer specifying the role, salary, and working conditions.

 2